Are Tattoo Inks Safe?

 Tattoos have been a form of self-expression for centuries, but in recent years, questions about the safety of tattoo inks have gained attention.
 With advances in ink formulation and regulation, modern tattoo pigments are safer than ever before.
-Let’s explore what makes tattoo inks safe and how you can ensure you’re getting the best quality ink for your body art.
+This does not mean however that there are not unsafe inks on the market.
+Let’s explore what makes tattoo inks safe and how you can ensure you’re getting the best quality ink from your tattoo artist.

 Regulated and Tested Ingredients